 So once we were in Naxos, and had determined that day trips to the other nearby islands weren’t really feasible, what did we do?
 Well, we relaxed and enjoyed the island.
 Two days we rented a car and drove around the northern half of the island.
 We had lunches in the cute, very small towns of Filoti and Halki, visited the Olive Museum in Eggares, found goats, saw marble quarries and got a better feel for Naxos.
 But the rest of the time we took it easy.

 Every day we would wake up, enjoy breakfast on the beach at the hotel, swim in the sea and pool before it got too hot, relax in the room a little, go into town for lunch, relax a little more, go swimming again in the late afternoon, get cleaned up, dine in town or at the hotel, and enjoy loukoumades (Greek donuts) and ice cream on the way back to our hotel.
 We loved the routine!
 A few times we mixed it up by getting drinks before dinner, but otherwise every day was the same, and after three weeks the kids weren’t ready for it to end.
 We became addicted to life on a Greek island!

-We dined at at least 20 different restaurants in Naxos Town.
+We dined at at least 25 different restaurants in Naxos Town over two trips.
 Virtually all of the meals were good.
 Some places had good service, some didn’t.
 If there was one that we really liked, we went back a second time.
 There were only a few that we loved enough after two or more visits to recommend: